-The required minimum thicknesses of all site-wide landscaping sections which will serve as surface engineering controls are shown in the minimum capping section details provided in Appendix E. According to the development plans, all landscaped areas at the Site will be installed with a minimum of 6 inches of clean topsoil overlying 18 inches of clean fill, with an underlying geotextile marker fabric between the clean fill and the existing underlying material.
+The areas on the development plan (Appendix E) that are not designated to be paved or utilized for stormwater construction ponds will be covered by landscaped caps.
+Additionally, any undesignated areas within the Site boundary will also be covered with landscaped caps.
+The required minimum thicknesses of all site-wide landscaping sections which will serve as surface engineering controls are shown in the minimum capping section details provided in Appendix F. According to the development plans, all landscaped areas at the Site will be installed with a minimum of 6 inches of clean topsoil overlying 18 inches of clean fill, with an underlying geotextile marker fabric between the clean fill and the existing underlying material.
 The proposed landscape sections for the Site meet the minimum capping requirements.